 As any native Chicagoan knows, the Windy City has some of the best restaurants in the country.
 Bon Appétit even named it the best restaurant city of the year in 2017.
 But with local specialties like deep-dish pizza, Italian beef, and Chicago-style hot dogs, Chicago catering isn’t exactly known as a bastion of vegan fare.
 But that perception is changing quickly.
 Tons of caterers are adding more and more vegan options to their menus.
-Here are ten of the best vegan caterers in Chicago worth checking out.
+Here are the ten best vegan catering spots in Chicago worth checking out.

 Make Kama Bistro your mainstay for outstanding Indian food.
-The caterer offers plenty of vibrant Indian vegan options.
+This restaurant offers plenty of vibrant vegan catering options.
 Start with the legendary trio of homemade chutneys in tangy flavors like mango, blueberry, and cherry, with a side of crunchy papadums for dipping.
 Kama Bistro’s famous aloo gobi offers generous chunks of potatoes and cauliflower smothered in a tomato-based sauce redolent of garam masala, with no animal products in sight.

 Square Roots Kitchen offers a speedy, healthy, and delicious alternative to today’s trendy fast-casual fare.
 Ingredients are hand-selected for quality and freshness, like the seasonal asparagus, peppers, edamame, portobello mushrooms, onions, and squash in the quinoa veggie bowl.
 And everyone loves the crave-worthy mediterranean tofu wrap.
 The tofu wrap stands with some of the best vegan in Chicago because it’s bursting with smoky grilled tofu, zippy hummus, crunchy asparagus, onions, carrots, and mixed greens.